chrisburnell/chrisburnell.com/src/pages/cv.md

 </div>

 - Built, maintained, and published a library of React components to enable developers to build accessible and customised client websites quickly that have been fully-tested and are production-ready.
-- Responsible for keeping track of web standards and introducing my team to how we can leverage stable, new technologies to simplify/enhance the library of components.
+- Responsible for keeping track of web standards and keeping my team up-to-date on how we can leverage stable, new technologies to simplify and enhance the library of components.

 <div class=" [ space-between ] ">
     <h4>Lead Developer & Chapter Lead</h4>